-Want to watch 'Sherlock Holmes Faces Death' on your TV or mobile device at home?
-Hunting down a streaming service to buy, rent, download, or view the Roy William Neill-directed movie via subscription can be challenging, so we here at Moviefone want to do right by you.
+Eager to watch 'Sherlock Holmes Faces Death' on your favorite screen?
+Searching for a streaming service to buy, rent, download, or watch the Roy William Neill-directed movie via subscription can be confusing, so we here at Moviefone want to help you out.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Sherlock Holmes Faces Death' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'Sherlock Holmes Faces Death' right now, here are some particulars about the Universal Pictures horror flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Sherlock Holmes Faces Death' on each platform when they are available.
+Now, before we get into the various whats and wheres of how you can watch 'Sherlock Holmes Faces Death' right now, here are some details about the Universal Pictures horror flick.

-Want to know what the movie's about?
+Want the short version of the plot?
 Here's the plot: "During WWII several murders occur at a convalescent home where Dr. Watson has volunteered his services.
 He summons Holmes for help and the master detective proceeds to solve the crime from a long list of suspects including the owners of the home, the staff and the patients recovering there."

-'Sherlock Holmes Faces Death' is currently available to rent, purchase, or stream via subscription on Fandango At Home, Apple TV, Plex Channel, Plex, FlixFling, The Roku Channel, and Amazon Video .
+'Sherlock Holmes Faces Death' is currently available to rent, purchase, or stream via subscription on Apple TV, Prime Video, Plex, Plex Channel, FlixFling, Fandango At Home, and The Roku Channel .

 Watch 'Sherlock Holmes Faces Death' Online